igmoweb/acronyms/README.md

 - `SOZ`: Sorry when you are uneager to say sorry.
 - `STFU`: Shut The Fuck Up.
 Not used too often in Slack but probably thought very often.
 - `SoW`: It's not a saw, it's just a Statement of Work.
 Copied and pasted from some random site: `Detailed description of the specific services or tasks a contractor is required to perform under a contract.
 SOW is usually incorporated in a contract, indirectly by reference or directly as an attachment.`
+- `TA!`: Thanks again!
+Commonly used in Slack when you have thanked already millions of times but want to finish the conversation.
 - `TIL`: Today I learned.
 A lesson for your life.
 - `UK`: A nearly-used-to-be-european country.
 - `WC`: WordCamp.
 Where people that do WordPress talk about WordPress all the time.
 Example: "Excuse me, where is the WC in this WC venue?"